Effective & Safe Excavation Around Utilities

 Once you’ve tried excavating with water, we know you’re going to dig it.
 But what exactly is “it” that you’re going to dig?
 There are many applications for hydro excavation:

 Expose Buried Utilities and Installations – Potholing, Daylighting, Keyholing

 Since hydro and air excavators are able to dig up small areas without damaging buried pipes, gas lines, and the like, one of their most common uses is digging around or near such subterranean installations.
 Perhaps you need to install something new near an existing buried utility, or excavate a pipe to check for damage or perform repairs.
 Air and hydro excavation can quickly and safely expose these pipes and wires so maintenance can be performed.

 If you can dig a hole, you can dig a trench!
 Once again, the precision of pressurized water or air allows for the digging of narrow trenches which would be a big hassle with traditional, bulky mechanical excavation equipment.
 Hydro excavators are the ideal machine for efficiently installing underground pipes and cables, or digging holes for posts and signs.

 When your mechanical excavator can’t even reach the dig site, your hydro excavator can work from a distance.
-For example, the X-Vac X-15 Hydro Excavator features a 100 foot high-pressure hose on a spring-loaded reel for water excavation.
-On top of that, its ridiculously powerful vacuum blower (5,250 CFM, 27″ Hg) hose is highly maneuverable thanks to a 360-degree rotating boom which can be moved in all directions and extended up to 23 feet.
+For example, the Mud Dog 1200 features a rear-mounted, telescoping boom that reaches 27 feet, has 335° rotation and moves in a 45° upward and 22° downward pivot.
 Not to mention that the vacuum hose has multiple aluminum attachments to allow it to reach deep.
+It also comes standard with 100 feet of hose.
 The operator can even control the boom, water pump, and more with a wireless remote control.
 Hydro excavators are perfect for tricky, difficult to access locations.

 Frozen Ground Digging